 The steep slope 25 marks the eastern defences of the medieval castle.
-Please note the remainder of this loop is not suitable for wheelchair users.

-to the Royal Hampshire Regiment Museum.
-This building and the nearby 14 Southgate Street (Hotel du Vin) are good examples of the fine early 18th century residences built as a result of Charles II's grand plans for
+Please note the remainder of this loop is not suitable for to the Royal Hampshire Regiment Museum.
+This building and the nearby 14 Southgate Street (Hotel du Vin) are good examples of the fine early 18th century residences built as a result of Charles II's grand plans for your left.
+Cross Southgate Street, This street was known in the early medieval period as 'Goldestreet' because of the preponderance of

 Descend the steps.
-At the bottom turn left and then right,
+At the bottom turn left and then right, heading towards the spire of St Thomas's Church.